Help

 Contributing

-Lily is brand-new and welcomes collaboration.
+Lily is young and welcomes collaboration.
 The most useful contributions right now are:

 - New components (especially patterns from established design systems).